Ortho Sports Medicine Orange County Medical Center

 The goal of the fellowship is to provide training in the advanced care of patients with sports related disorders of the knee, shoulder, and elbow.

-We offer a high volume surgical experience in all aspects of orthopedic sports medicine including ACL reconstruction, multi-ligamentous knee injuries, patellar stabilization, arthroscopic and open shoulder reconstruction, shoulder replacement, and elbow arthroscopy.
+We offer a high-volume surgical experience in all aspects of orthopedic sports medicine including ACL reconstruction, multi-ligamentous knee injuries, patellar stabilization, arthroscopic and open shoulder stabilization, shoulder replacement, hip arthroscopy, and elbow arthroscopy.

 Opportunities for Research

-Though, the primary focus of the training is the advancement of clinical and operative skills, each fellow will be expected to participate in clinical, orthopedic research.
-There are multiple research opportunities available including access to a large ACL registry that is supported by two full time research assistants.
+Though the primary focus of the training is the advancement of clinical and operative skills, each fellow will be expected to participate in clinical, orthopedic research.
+There are multiple research opportunities available including access to a large ACL registry that is supported by full-time research assistants.
 A weekly research meeting will be held to follow the progress of all ongoing research projects.
 Each fellow will be required to complete at least one project during the year and prepare a manuscript suitable for publication.

 Team Coverage & Community Work